mkobetic/coin/cmd/gen2coin/README.md

 Generates a ledger sample based on internally defined rules.
 If directory path is absent, output transactions to stdout.
-Otherwise generates acounts, commodities and transactions files as directed.
+Otherwise generates accounts, commodities and transactions files as directed.

 Flags:
   -b value